ckuethe/CivitaPy/README.md

 ### Base-model filter

 Configure a global allow-list of base models so downloads skip anything else.
+This is useful when a machine can only run "Anima" models (for example), so downloading assets for any other base model would be pointless.
 Matching ignores case, punctuation and whitespace, so Civitai's `ZImageTurbo` matches a config value `Z-Image-Turbo`: